kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 logs or events for this purpose.
 -->

-By examing the kubelet configuration (feature gate) and the version of the kubelet and the CRI runtime.
+By examing the kubelet feature gate and the version of the CRI runtime.
+The enablement of the kubelet feature gate can be determined from the `kubernetes_feature_enabled` metric.

 ###### How can someone using this feature know that it is working for their instance?